 Many of the biggest festivals in Savannah and nearby are scheduled for the agreeable weather of fall, with something on over most weekends through the autumn season.

 October is Savannah’s month for international cuisine, with the Savannah Greek Festival, Oktoberfest, and the Shalom Y’all Jewish Food Festival.
 Also this month is one of the southeast’s largest celebrations of seafood, the Great Ogeechee Seafood Festival, at nearby Richmond Hill.
 In November, the city holds its biggest food-related festival, the Savannah Food and Wine Festival.

-Arts and music events in fall include the Savannah Jazz Festival in September, and later the Savannah Film Festival and the Tefair Art Fair.
+Arts and music events in fall include the Savannah Jazz Festival in September, and later the Savannah Film Festival.
 Other fall events include Savannah Pride and one of nearby Tybee Island’s biggest annual events, the Tybee Island Pirate Fest.